denten-books/plain-text/3-format.md

 Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline."
 The platform's "features" include the ability to "download and transfer books between devices" and to "search eBooks."
-The format supports multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
+It supports multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
 The company's own competing Adobe Document Cloud reading platform includes the Free, Standard, and Pro versions of Acrobat Reader, "the global standard for reliably viewing, printing, and commenting on PDF documents" [@_adobe_2016].
 Only the most expensive Pro version allows one to "create and validate PDFs to meet accessibility standards for people with disabilities."
 The free version does not support bookmarks or document editing.
 The Pro version enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two versions of a document to